 1 | SyntaxError: Cannot use import statement outside a module |

-Then search jest official documentation, change jest command in package.json
+Then search jest official documentation, change jest command in package.json file to:

 1 | "scripts": { |